In order to really grow your freelance business, you should take on FEWER clients.

 The first question that comes to your mind when you hear this is, “Well, what if I can’t find $7,500 projects?”

-It’s a fair question, but when you narrow your focus and say, “I’m only going to take on projects of a $X size.” you start to do things that will enable you to land those bigger projects.
+It’s a fair question, but when you narrow your focus and say, “I’m only going to take on projects of a certain size” you start to do things that will enable you to land those bigger projects.

-It’s like the difference between a design project with no constraints and one with a detailed brief.
+It’s like the difference between a creative project with no constraints and one with a detailed brief.
 The project with a detailed brief frees you to work within those particular limitations.

-Any designer who’s ever worked on a project with no design direction knows how hard it is.
+Any creative who’s ever worked on a project with no creative direction knows how hard it is.
 If there are no parameters to work within, you don’t know where to start and where to end.

 The possibilities are endless, and you are paralyzed with the paradox of choice.
-Yet if you add in constraints (design style, target audience, project goals, etc.), suddenly it frees you by giving you guides to work within.
+Yet if you add in constraints (style, target audience, project goals, etc.), suddenly it frees you by giving you guidelines to work within.
 It gives you a direction to aim for.

 It’s the same thing with limiting yourself to a certain size project.
 I call this my Minimum Engagement Amount (MEA).
-I ask myself this question, “What is the smallest size project I will work on?”
+I ask myself this question, “What is the smallest size project I will work on (in revenue terms)?”
 The answer to that question gives me my MEA.

-Placing this constraint on myself forces me to pursue projects of a certain size or higher.
+Placing this constraint on myself forces me to pursue projects of a certain revenue size or higher.

-I work on my business instead of in my business.
-What I mean is, I work on long-term planning.
+I work ON my business instead of IN my business.
+What I mean is, I work on long-term planning and business development.
+For example:

 I wrote a blog post back in 2012 that brings in most of my traffic and is how most of my clients find me.
 Since then, I can probably attribute about $175,000 worth of business directly to that 1 blog post.
 (1 blog post!
 I think that is pretty good ROI for writing one measly little blog post.)